ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 Cause / Action

-- There's off-flavour source in the room, such as furniture, cigarette etc. / Eliminate the off-flavour source.
+There is an off-flavor source in the room, such as furniture, cigarette, etc. Eliminate the off-flavor source.
 Clean the filter.

 No air blown out from air conditioner